Red lechwe hunting South Africa

 Caliber for red lechwe hunting

-Mkulu African Hunting Safaris suggests the following calibers as being the best calibers for hunting red lechwe in South Africa:
+The following calibers are the best calibers for hunting red lechwe in South Africa:

 - 7 X 57 (all 7 mm’s will work well)